FOR IMMEDIATE RELEASE:

 “For Nashville to remain safe, law enforcement must maintain public trust from all segments of the community,” General Funk said.
 “Historically, the Metro Nashville Police Department has investigated their own officer involved shootings.
 Our police department is well trained and professional.
 Metro Nashville Police Department investigators have great integrity.
 The investigations performed by the Metro Nashville Police Department are expedient and transparent.
 However, best practices from around the country require that these investigations must also be independent.
 Only independent investigations foster the community confidence required for public safety.”

 “Certainly, we face some challenges, as we now begin our work six days after this incident,” said TBI Director Mark Gwyn.
 “Due diligence, however, requires us to start at the beginning in this-and every-investigation.
 Still, we remain confident in our ability to investigate this case with the integrity, openness, and professionalism it demands.”

-The 2015 report of the President’s Task Force on 21st Century Policing recommended mandatory “external and independent criminal investigations in cases of police use of force result in death.
+The 2015 report of the President’s Task Force on 21st Century Policing recommended mandatory external and independent criminal investigations in cases where police use of force results in death.

 FOR IMMEDIATE RELEASE:

 (Nashville, TN)—A Davidson County jury has returned guilty verdicts against a Nashville man who raped and sexually abused two young girls who were placed in his care for several years.
 Rodney Robinson, 48, was found guilty Thursday on the following charges: